The Dresden Codex

 Deep Time

 he Maya possessed a concept of 'Deep Time' that rivals modern geology.
-Their Long Count calendar tracked days from a creation date in 3114 BCE, anchoring events millions of years in the past or future.
+Their Long Count calendar — an odometer-style count of days from a creation date in 3114 BCE that never resets — anchoring events millions of years in the past or future.
 The Dresden Codex demonstrates this mastery, calculating the Venus Cycle with an error of less than one day in 500 years.
 Timekeeping as high science, serving a civilization obsessed with the precision of destiny.

 The Burden of Time

 In Maya thought, time units were often depicted as gods carrying burdens.
 A day was not an empty container; it was a specific deity arriving with a specific load of influence.
-The Tzolkʼin and the Codex let the priest read these influences, predicting danger or opportunity.
+The Tzolkʼin (the 260-day ceremonial calendar) and the Codex let the priest read these influences, predicting danger or opportunity.
 The past was a prophecy for the future; nothing was ever truly new, only returning.

 The Calendar Survives the Collapse